shoui520/shoui520.github.io/docs/shouimethod.md

 I went hard on listening and mimicking the speech patterns and mannerisms of one Japanese native I liked the speaking style of.
 This was a 声優, which almost always have 声優ラジオ's, which you can find 100's of hours of online.
 I put this on as passive immersion all the time.
 I also put Japanese TV and YouTube on as passive immersion.
 I also went hard on actually outputting to natives.
 Talking in their communities like Discord and 5ch.
 Shadowing.
 Texting entirely in Japanese.

 For reading, I was still doing "the shoui method"– mine everything.
 Use monolingual dictionaries.
-But eventually, I started using them together, because I felt like I already immersed so much in Japanese and used the monolingual dictionary enough for Japanese to feel intuitive enough to the point where I can reap the benefits of both the monolingual and bilingual dictionary at the same time.
+But eventually, I started using bilingual and monolingual together, because I felt like I already immersed so much in Japanese and used the monolingual dictionary enough for Japanese to feel intuitive enough to the point where I can reap the benefits of both the monolingual and bilingual dictionary at the same time.
 Even if I have bilingual dicts in Yomitan, I am completely unphased by needing to read a monolingual definition, it's just natural to me.

 My reading content wasn't primarily fictional content anymore.
 I started immersing in 5ch, ふたばちゃんねる, 知恵袋, Note.com, Wikipedia, NHKニュース and other areas of the Japanese internet (through Google search).

-Though you need to block Reddit machine translation from poisioning your search results these days, do that with [uBlacklist](https://chromewebstore.google.com/detail/ublacklist/pncfbmialoiaghdehhbnbhkkgmjanfhe).
+Though you need to block Reddit machine translation from poisoning your search results these days, do that with [uBlacklist](https://chromewebstore.google.com/detail/ublacklist/pncfbmialoiaghdehhbnbhkkgmjanfhe).

 Honestly, at this point, there is not much else to "the shoui method", other than:

-- Read IMABI
+- Read IMABI.
+I read it sequentially from 0-200.
 - Study pitch.
+[This guide](https://www.youtube.com/watch?v=I-dRbTnLmBY) is good.
 - Never complicate the mining process
-- Find something that will keep you coming back to Japanese.
+- Find something that will keep you coming back to Japanese, without even thinking about "learning".
 Whether it be something you like reading/watching, or something you like doing *with* your Japanese.